juanpiccio/juanpiccio/README.md

-Hi!
-Thanks for stopping by.
+Hi there!
+Thanks for stopping by!

 I am an Industrial Engineer with a Masters in Data Science from the Barcelona School of Economics, and 8 years experience in technical sales and data analytics within the Chemicals and O&G industry.